 The data for Table XIII are taken from the same 4,664 cases reported on in Tables II through XII.
 There is an important difference in how the courts data were selected.
 The courts data are based on the court case DOCUMENT NUMBER.
-Any inmate may have one, two, three, or more separate cases active or pending in judges, branches, and court dates are assigned by the case.
-In CIMIS, the courts data, the extraction routine combined blanks and "unknowns."
+Any inmate may have one, two, three, or more separate cases active or pending in court.
+Each case is represented by a DOCUMENT NUMBER.
+In CIMIS, judges, branches, and court dates are assigned by the case.
+For the courts data, the extraction routine combined blanks and "unknowns."
 Thus, the table illustrates missing information, but unlike Table XII, it cannot illustrate the relative use of blanks versus "unknown."
-There are 7681 court cases represented in the
+There are 7681 court cases represented in the table.